MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/rest/request.md

 and management operations.
 Unless otherwise indicated, these headers are used for telemetry purposes only, and have no functionality impact.

 All headers are optional.
-We recommended that you specify the `x-ms-client-request-id` custom header.
+We recommend that you specify the `x-ms-client-request-id` custom header.
-In some scenarios, such as canceling a running query, this header is required because it is used to identify the request.
+In some scenarios, such as canceling a running query, this header is required because it's used to identify the request.

 |Custom header           |Description                                                                                               |
 |------------------------|----------------------------------------------------------------------------------------------------------|